sysprog21/rv32emu/CONTRIBUTING.md

 hosted on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

+## Issues

+This project uses GitHub Issues to track ongoing development, discuss project plans, and keep track of bugs.
+Be sure to search for existing issues before you create another one.

+Visit our [Issues page on GitHub](https://github.com/sysprog21/rv32emu/issues) to search and submit.

 ## Coding Convention

 Software requirement: [clang-format](https://clang.llvm.org/docs/ClangFormat.html) version 12 or later.